 If you plan to sew a lot of invisible zippers purchase an invisible zipper foot.
 The invisible zipper foot will make the process of sewing an invisible zipper MUCH easier.
 However if you don’t have an invisible zipper to hand it is still possible to sew an invisible zip using a standard sewing machine foot (it just take a bit more practise)!

 You will also need a standard zipper foot (these come with most sewing machines), a ruler, some scissors and a removable marker of some description.

 We will be sewing using a different colour fabric, zip and thread for illustration.
 However you will aim to choose the zip and thread that blends in best with your fabric.

-The red zip on the left of this image is a YKK Invisible Zipper, the brown zip on the right is a un-branded cheaper invisible zipper, purchased from a wholesale supplier.
+The red zip on the right of this image is a YKK Invisible Zipper, the brown zip on the left is a YKK Lightweight Invisible Zipper.
 Here you can see the difference in the zipper tape, the red zip has a thicker zipper tape than the brown zip.
 As I mentioned previously if you are using an invisible zipper on a thick fabric or a garment that may take some strain I would recommend using the YKK Invisible Zipper (red zip) with the thicker zipper tape.

 Take your fabric that you are working with, and the seam where you plan to add your invisible zipper.

 You will need to start by drawing your seam allowance (standard seam allowance is 5/8″ (1.5cm)) onto the RIGHT side of the fabric.
 Drawn down the full length of the seam (where the zipper will be introduced) using a removable marker such as chalk.